silentcontrol/Resource-wall/README.md

 # Resource wall
 Pinterest for learners.

-Resource wall allow learners to save learning resources like tutorials, blogs and videos in a central place that is publicly available to any user.
+Resource wall allows learners to save learning resources like tutorials, blogs, and videos in a central place that is publicly available to any user.

 Built with Bootstrap and jQuery on the front-end, and Node, Express and PostgreSQL on the back-end.